ConEmu/ConEmu.github.io/en/LogFiles.md

 <h3 id="Posting_to_issues"> Posting files to issues </h3>

 1. Please, don't post huge log files to issues comments!
+   A great deal of lines with debug information makes your issue unintelligible.
+Moreover, your log files will be trimmed most probably!
 2. Please, don't concatenate all files to single one!
+   Developer needs all files created by application, they are written simultaneously and concatenating them will make them unreadable.

 Instead, please zip them into one archive and upload to [DropBox](DropBox.html) or any other hosting and post only link to the issue.